Community Education & Outreach Activities

 (Right:High school students from the Upward Bound program learn how to operate the scanning electron microscope with Michele Von Turkovich, UVM lab/research technician in pathology, in the Microscopy Imaging Center at the Larner College of Medicine.)

 (Right: Mount Mansfield Union (MMU) High School visit the Vermont Cancer Center for an interactive day of advanced learning about biomedical science and technology.
 Janet Schwarz, senior lab/research technician in pathology, right, guides an MMU student in the Microscopy Imaging Center)

 Many of our faculty have taken part in the Larner College of Medicine / University of Vermont Medical Center's Community Medical School program, a public lecture series that highlights relevant topics in clinical medicine and research.

 The Microscopy Society of America developed this outreach plan in 1993, to bring hands-on, "real" science study to middle school students.
-Pathology & Laboratory Medicine staff from the Microscopy Imaging Center annually participate in this program to connect with local area middle schools to set up Microscopic Festivals to actively engage students in science and their natural world.
+Pathology & Laboratory Medicine staff from the Microscopy Imaging Center have routinely participated in this program to connect with local area middle schools to set up Microscopic Festivals to actively engage students in science and their natural world.

 Community Education/Outreach Programs (with our clinical group at the UVM Medical Center)

-Throughout the year, many of our faculty and technical staff provide educational opportunities to community education programs... students who participate in MedQuest, the UVM Summer Academy, Upward Bound and Champlain Valley Area Health Education Center visit pathology and laboratory medicine.(Left: Champlain Valley AHEC MedQuest shadowing; Alexandra Kalof, M.D., and MedQuest student Matthew Noonan)
+Throughout the year, many of our faculty and technical staff provide educational opportunities to community education programs... students who participate in MedQuest, the UVM Summer Academy, Upward Bound and Vermont Regional Area Health Education Center programs visit pathology and laboratory medicine.(Left: Champlain Valley AHEC MedQuest shadowing; Alexandra Kalof, M.D., and MedQuest student Matthew Noonan)

 sit on question and answer panels, lead seminars and present specimens